Increasing Information Extraction in Low-Signal Regimes via Multiple Instance Learning: Introduction

 In our work, the objective of the MIL classifier is not to identify a single "key" instance, but, as we will show in Section \ref{Sec_Theory}, to aggregate the subtle statistical signature that is distributed across every instance in the bag.
+While prior work has developed related approaches in both the weakly supervised and multi-event settings, our emphasis and results differ.
+In particular, the Classification without Labels (CWoLa) paradigm \citep{metodiev_classification_2017} establishes that classifiers trained on mixed samples can recover the optimal fully supervised classifier under idealized conditions (i.e. sufficient amount of data and signal fraction).
+Likewise, \citet{nachman_learning_2021} analyzed connections between per-instance and per-ensemble classifiers and demonstrated constructive mappings between them under IID assumptions.

-To the best of our knowledge, this methodology has never been rigorously explored for hypothesis testing in HEP, and in the context of Fisher Information estimation.
+However, in low-signal regimes, the equivalence implied by those theoretical constructions can fail in practice as the classifiers become suboptimal.
+Therefore, in this paper, we bring an information-theoretic perspective to the previous multi-event literature, and identify conditions under which set-based aggregation improves inference.
+To our knowledge, no prior work has rigorously characterized MIL's impact on hypothesis testing in low-signal regimes, especially in the context of Fisher Information estimation.
+Concretely, our main contributions are:

-Our main contributions in the research is as follows: \begin{itemize} \item We first propose a new paradigm for detecting small deviations from a reference point in a given hypothesis testing problem. \item We provide a mathematical motivation for why MIL classifiers can have more discriminative power. \item We also further demonstrate theoretically that this approach can increase the \emph{effective} Fisher Information, pushing the precision of parameter measurements closer to its theoretical limit. \item We open up a new research front in phenomenological studies: analyzing asymptotic behavior of ML models in order to extract true Fisher Information contained in a given dataset. \item We validate our theoretical claims with experiments on simulated physics data, and explore the conditions under which the theoretical predictions align with empirical observations. \item We investigate the performance of our framework across multiple settings, providing insights into their respective strengths and limitations for this high-precision task. \end{itemize}
+\begin{itemize} \item We provide a mathematical motivation for why MIL can help mitigate sub-optimality in low-signal regimes, and we derive how aggregation affects the \emph{effective} Fisher information, thereby pushing the precision of parameter measurements closer to its theoretical limit. \item We present a counterexample equivalence between single-instance and multi-instance learners, and demonstrate that under certain low-signal, finite model/data regimes, MIL can yield better performance than single-instance learners that were previously assumed to be sufficient. \item We identify that learned models violate the second Bartlett identity \citep{bartlett_approximate_1953}, therefore we provide a practical post-hoc calibration procedure to address this issue. \item We investigate the performance of this framework across multiple settings, providing insights into their respective strengths and limitations for this high-precision task. \end{itemize}

 The remainder of this paper is organized as follows: Section \ref{SMvsSMEFT_Section} provides the necessary background on our analysis case, giving a brief introduction to Standard Model (SM), and Standard Model Effective Field Theory (SMEFT) parameters.
 Section \ref{Sec_Theory} details our theoretical framework, and in Section \ref{Sec_Results} we provide our preliminary results to show under which conditions our results can be aligned with our theoretical predictions.
 Finally, in Section \ref{Sec_Conclusion} we briefly summarize our research, and share our ideas for future work.